-26.426 Australian Trade Unions
+26,426 Australian Trade Unions

-Cat.: A (5) Social and Economic Exclusions: 15.512.
-An examination of the role of unions in Australian society.
-Theories of the labour movement; origins, growth and development of unions; union aims and methods; union policies and strategies; white collar and professional unions; union resources; unions as defensive and aggressive organisations; interunion cooperation and conflict: unions and the Australian Conciliation and Arbitration Commission; unions and economic policy; unions and the trade cycle; unions and technological change; unions and the political process; unions and the Accord; trade union laws; unions and women's issues; Trades and Labour Councils: the Australian Council of Trade Unions; international comparisons.
+Cat.: A (5) Social and Economic

+An examination of the role of unions in

+Australian society.
+Theories of the labour

+movement; origins, growth and development of

+unions; union aims and methods; union

+policies and strategies; white collar and professional unions; inter-union cooperation and

+conflict; unions and the Australian Conciliation

+and Arbitration Commission; unions and

+economic policy; unions and the trade cycle;

+unions and technological change; unions and

+the political process; unions and the Accord;

+trade union laws; unions and women's issues;

+the Australian Council of Trade Unions.

 Textbooks: Rawson D.W.
-Unions and Unionists in Australia Allen & Unwin Davis E.M.
-Democracy in Australian Unions Allen & Unwin
+Unions and Unionists in Australia Allen & Unwin; Martin R.M.
+Trade Unions in Australia (2nd ed.)
+Hammondsworth Penguin